Schnecksville, PA. October 26th - Come join us at our net zero energy building and learn...» Read More

 Sustainable Energy 101

 Sustainable energy refers to any source of energy with a supply large enough to meet its own rate of consumption, and as a result, satisfy present energy needs without compromising those of future generations.
-Learn about how sustainable energy projects get funded.
+Learn about how Sustainable Energy Fund can help you finance your sustainable energy project.

 Not necessarily.
 Renewable and sustainable energy are similar, but not everything renewable is sustainable and vice versa.
 Renewable energy sources naturally replenish with time and have minimal impact on the environment, but some sources are not sustainable due to their intermittent nature.
 Sustainable is a broader term and refers to energy possessing a large enough supply to meet its own rate of consumption.
 A renewable energy source cannot be sustainable if consumed faster than it can replenish itself.